Breast Reduction Surgery in Gurgaon

 The first consultation usually takes 30 to 45 minutes.
 The history covers pain pattern, shoulder grooves, rashes, exercise restriction, previous pregnancies, breastfeeding history, future pregnancy plans, weight stability, medications, nicotine use, diabetes, family history of breast cancer, and previous breast imaging or surgery.
 The examination documents breast size, asymmetry, nipple height, areola diameter, skin quality, side fullness, fold position, and lift requirement.

 Standard photographs and standing measurements are taken for planning.
-If the patient is over 40, has a lump, nipple discharge, strong family history, or previous breast concern, ultrasound or mammography may be requested.
+Mammography is obtained for patients aged 40 and above and for patients with a family history of breast cancer.
+Ultrasound or further imaging is added at any age when there is a lump, nipple discharge, or a previous breast concern.
 Routine blood tests, ECG, and anaesthesia fitness are completed before the date is confirmed.

 The operation is performed under general anaesthesia in an accredited day-care operating setup.
 Markings are made standing before anaesthesia.
 A typical reduction takes three to four hours; very large reductions, major asymmetry, or combined procedures take longer.
 Excess tissue is removed, the breast is reshaped internally, the nipple-areola complex is moved on its pedicle, and the skin is closed in layers.